-Due to the large and incremental population groups that would potentially be served by expanding indicated uses, we estimate the total addressable market for KidneyIntelX could increase to an estimated 37 million individuals in the
+Due to the large and incremental population groups that would potentially be served by expanding indicated uses, we estimate the total addressable market for KidneyIntelX could increase to an estimated 37 million individuals in the United States.

-United States.

-The KidneyIntelX product line is classified as an in vitro prognostic and is anchored by a real-time patient blood draw and biomarker assessment.
+KidneyIntelX is an in vitro prognostic anchored by a real-time patient blood draw and biomarker assessment.
 The biomarker assessment is combined with selected information from a patient's EHR, all processed by a machine-learning enabled algorithm.
 We believe that to achieve early and accurate disease prognosis, real-time biology accessible through a current blood or urine biomarker assessment is required.